fonsecapeter/RVS/README.md

 ## This repository contains the core code used to manage the rvs program.

+#### The "jarvs" branch is for an experimental plan to create a personal rvs assistant living in the termal, making the rvs program very easy and straightforward to manage.

  > The original code was set up in a directory structure that I had no control over (part of a shared server - containted lots of spaces and underscores...).
 This branch will simulate your very own local rvs program on a mac or linux machine.